dev-rebase/dev-rebase.github.io/docs/open-source.md

 - Follow the project's commit message format.
 - Write clear, descriptive pull request descriptions.
 - Include tests if the project requires them.
-- Be responsive to feedback and requests for changes.
+- Respond to feedback and requests for changes.

 ### Build Good Relationships

 Open source is about community, not just code.
 Building relationships with maintainers and other contributors is just as important as the technical contributions.
-Because open source work often happens asynchronously and across different time zones, communication can feel a bit different than in a traditional team.
+Because open source work often happens at different times and across different time zones, communication can feel a bit different than in a traditional team.
 Pay extra attention to how you express yourself in written messages, be clear and respectful, and remember that patience and understanding are key when working with people you may never meet in person.

 **Key practices to help you engage positively and productively:**

 - Be patient when waiting for reviews—maintainers are often volunteers.
 - Ask questions when you don't understand something.
 - Offer help to other contributors when you can.
-- Participate in project discussions and decisions.
+- Join project discussions and decisions.
 - Write clear, simple issues and pull request descriptions.
 - Be specific about problems and proposed solutions.